'Do not come': Harris seeks 'hope at home' for Guatemalans - WTMJ

 On Monday, Giammattei seemed less than eager to address those issues.

 Asked by The Associated Press about criticism of his record on corruption, Giammattei initially ignored the question.
-When being pressed by another journalist to answer for the complaints against him, Giammattei seemed to bristle at the allegation that he was at fault on the issue, insisting that there were “zero” allegations of corruption against him and labeling drug traffickers the biggest corruption issue in his nation.
+When pressed by another journalist to answer for the complaints against him, Giammattei seemed to bristle at the allegation that he was at fault, insisting there were “zero” allegations of corruption against him and labeling drug traffickers the biggest corruption issue in his nation.

-Still, Harris expressed optimism about their ability to work together on the issue, telling reporters that the two had a “very frank and very candid” conversation that included “the importance of anti-corruption and the importance of an independent judiciary.”
+Still, Harris expressed optimism about their ability to work together, telling reporters that the two had a “very frank and very candid” conversation that included “the importance of anti-corruption and the importance of an independent judiciary.”

-Harris said the Justice Department, Treasury and State Departments would work together on anti-corruption investigations and train local law enforcement to conduct their own.
+Harris said the Justice, Treasury and State departments would work together on anti-corruption investigations and train local law enforcement to conduct their own.

 “We are creating this task force to address corruption.
 We are working on a task force that is about human smuggling.
-We are doing the work of requiring certain progress be made if we are going to attract U.S. investment, private investment, to this region,” said Harris.
+We are doing the work of requiring certain progress be made if we are going to attract U.S. investment, private investment, to this region,” Harris said.

-Besides her meeting with Giammattei, Harris was to participate in a roundtable with Guatemalan community and civil society leaders, and to meet with young innovators and entrepreneurs, including a number of female entrepreneurs.
+Besides her meeting with Giammattei, Harris participated in a roundtable with Guatemalan community and civil society leaders and met with young female engineers and entrepreneurs.

 Harris had previously announced plans to send $310 million to provide support for refugees and address food shortages, and she recently secured commitments from a dozen companies and organizations to invest in the Northern Triangle countries to promote economic opportunity and job training.